gkovacs/gkovacs.github.com/index.markdown

 Q: What are your pseudonyms / other names?

-A: Used to use tuxcantfly for free-software/open-source related stuff ([Ubuntu forums](http://ubuntuforums.org/member.php?u=79823) and [Wikipedia](http://en.wikipedia.org/wiki/User:Tuxcantfly) for example).
+A: I'm ([tuxcantfly](http://ubuntuforums.org/member.php?u=79823) on the Ubuntu forums and other open-source software related sites.
 My Vietnamese name is Minh Trung, for which the corresponding kanji are 明忠.
 My Hungarian name is Kovács Géza (Hungarian puts the surname first).
 The "cs" in Kovacs is pronounced "ch", not "ks".